-Proposals will be reviewed by a committee that includes both community and university representatives.
-The top scoring applicants will be contacted to submit additional information
+Proposals will be reviewed by a committee that includes both community and university representatives, and the committee's funding recommendations will be made to the Indiana CTSI Executive Committee.

-(maximum of 1 page) independently from both the university and community leads to express their roles in the project.
-This will help insure funds are being used for truly collaborative, community-engaged projects.
 The Indiana CTSI Executive Committee reserves the right to make final funding decisions based on priorities regarding geographical and institutional diversity as well as project alignment with other Indiana CTSI initiatives.
-This RFA is prioritizing proposals with a rural health focus.
-This tool will allow you to determine whether you are considered a rural location or not https://www.ruralhealthinfo.org/am-i-rural.

 Review criteria include:

-- Engagement.
-Quality and feasibility of community and university partner collaboration/engagement in the project.
-Degree to which community-engagement is illustrated in the proposed project at appropriate levels.
+- 1. Engagement.
+Quality and feasibility of community and university partner collaboration on the project.
+Degree to which community engagement is illustrated in the proposed project at appropriate levels.
 [0-20 points] - Significance.
 Significance of the health condition that will be addressed, the potential impact of the project on this health condition, and its potential to change a related policy, system, and/or environmental issue.
-Responses to the COVID-19 outbreak and/or rural health will be prioritized.
+Rural health and COVID-19 will be prioritized.
 [0-20 points] - 3.
 Health Equity.
 Degree to which health equity is addressed and the potential impact the project will have to improve health equity.
 [0-20 points] - 4.
 Methods and proposed products.
 Use of sound design and methods for (i) a research project or (ii) a comprehensive evaluation.
 [0-20 points] - 5.
 Sustainability.
 Plan for long-term sustainability of the partnership, expansion of the research project, and future funding potential.
+This RFA encourages and prioritizes projects that have outlined a plan for how to sustain activities through existing Indiana CTSI infrastructure (i.e., Connections IN Health, Monon Collaborative) and/or connections to statewide health initiatives.
 [0-20 points]